Boundedness of anti-canonical volumes of singular log Fano threefolds: Weak BAB Conjecture for Mori fiber spaces in dimension three

 In this subsection, we treat the case under a more general setting when there is a contraction $f:X\rightarrow \bP^1$ (e.g. $X$ has a del Pezzo fibration structure). \begin{thm} Let $(Y, B)$ be an $\epsilon$-klt log Fano pair of dimension $n$ with a contraction $g:Y\rightarrow \bP^1$ and $Y$ having terminal singularities.
-Assume that Weak BAB Conjecture and generalized Ambro's conjecture hold in dimension $n-1$ with $M(n-1,\epsilon)$ and $\mu(n-1,\epsilon)$ the numbers defined in these conjectures.
+Assume that the Weak BAB Conjecture and the generalized Ambro's conjecture hold in dimension $n-1$ with $M(n-1,\epsilon)$ and $\mu(n-1,\epsilon)$ the numbers defined in these conjectures.
 Then \end{thm} \begin{proof} Note that $Y$ is terminal by assumption.
 Hence a general fiber $F$ of $g$ is terminal and of $\epsilon$-Fano type of dimension $n-1$ by adjunction formula.
-In particular, $K_F$ is $\bQ$-Cartier.
-It follows that $\Vol(-K_F)\leq M(n-1,\epsilon)$ by Weak BAB Conjecture in dimension $n-1$.
+It follows that $\Vol(-K_F)\leq M(n-1,\epsilon)$ by the Weak BAB Conjecture in dimension $n-1$.

-Fix a rational number $s$ satisfying for sufficiently large number $A$.
-To bound $\Vol(-K_Y)$ from above, it is sufficient to bound $s$ from above.
-And we may assume that $s>2$.